Ceasari/OD_bot/README.md

 # Handwritten Digits Recognition Telegram Bot

-This Telegram bot can receive an image with handwritten digits and return the original image with bounding boxes and labels of each detected digit.
+This is a Telegram bot that recognizes handwritten digits from an image sent to it and returns the original image with bounding boxes and labels around each detected digit.

+## Installation
+To install the required dependencies, run the following command:

 ## Usage